Geoenvironmental Consultants Ltd

 Contaminated Land Remediation & Validation

 Remediation measures can range from the placement of a simple cover layer of clean soil to a variety of innovative in-situ and ex-situ techniques.
-Assessing contamination levels before choosing remediation measures is crucial to identify potential risks and ensure effective solutions.
+Assessing the risks from contamination in the context of the specific development is key to identifying the most effective solutions.
 Each remedial scheme is site-specific, and we can design solutions for any site, be it large or small, straightforward or more complex.
-During remediation, we can provide technical oversight and supervision as part of the remediation scheme , together with independent verification of the works on completion.
+During remediation, we can provide technical oversight and supervision as part of the remediation scheme, together with independent verification of the works on completion.

 G&J designs remedial strategies for a broad range of sites that have their unique land contamination issues and challenges, to ensure the most cost-effective and sustainable solution.
 We aim to maximise the re-use of soils on the site of origin (with or without treatment) and avoid off-site disposal and all the associated costs and environmental implications.
 The need for remediation is usually established through a Phase II Site Investigation and subsequent contaminated land risk assessment, and is most commonly required on Brownfield sites with a known history of industrial use.
 However, some Greenfield or low-risk sites can still require remedial measures as a result of undocumented activities such as illegal waste disposal.

-It is essential to deal adequately with contamination to protect public health, human health, and the environment.
-Failing to do so can hinder new development and violate environmental regulations.
+It is essential to deal adequately with contamination to protect human health and the environment in accordance with current regulatory framework, most commonly in the form of planning conditions.
+Failing to do so can leave potential liabilities and contravene environmental regulations.

 Remediation may simply require a development design to consider soil quality and ensure affected soils are used only in low-sensitivity areas (such as beneath hardstanding) or allow for the incorporation of a barrier layer in certain areas.
 Where more significant soil contamination is present, remedial solutions may be required that reduce the concentration or mobility of contaminants to prevent significant harm.
 Common remedial techniques include: